 Students must fulfill the requirements of the philosophy major plus the requirements of the option.
 Majors must take a minimum of ten (10) philosophy courses, for a total of 40 credits.
 A single course can satisfy multiple requirements for the major.
-The required minimum overall GPA in major coursework is 2.00.
+The required minimum overall GPA in major coursework is 2.00 and the minimum grade for all courses counting toward the major is a "C-."
 Candidates for a degree must satisfy additional University requirements for graduation, such as:

 - University "Writing Intensive" Requirements,

 - Liberal Arts Foreign Language Requirement (B.A. candidates only),